nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Displaying Data

 There are two main types of data that is stored and displayed, the `Residents`, and the `Bookings`.
 As such, we have naturally separated the display of the two.
-The `MainWindow` contains two components, a `ResidentTab` and a `BookingTab`, which are responsible for displaying the respective information.
+The `MainWindow` contains two components, a `ResidentTabView` and a `VenueTabView`, which are responsible for displaying the respective information.

 #### Resident Information

-The `ResidentTab` contains a `ResidentTableView` which is implemented via the `TableView` class of `JavaFX`.
+The `ResidentTabView` contains a `ResidentTableView` which is implemented via the `TableView` class of `JavaFX`.
 This is represented as a table, where each row corresponds to a `Resident` in `RC4HDB`, and each column corresponds to a field belonging to that `Resident`.

 ##### Design considerations